joshuacox/reactionetes/README.md

 That merely performs the
 [autopilot](#autopilot)
-recipe using the [bootstrap](./bootstrap) file
+recipe using the [bootstrap](./bootstrap) file.

+This script automagically attempts to determine your OS and tries to install the minikube and kubectl appropriate for your OS.

-At the end of which you'll get some notes if everything went successfully.
+At the end of which you will get some notes if everything went successfully.
 Here is some example output:

 ```